google/bazel-to-cmake/README.md

 To translate idiomatically, we translate at a high level.
 For example `cc_library()` translates directly to `add_library()` in CMake.
-But we try to capture subtleties; for example a header-only library needs to have the "INTERFACE" attribute in CMake.
+But we try to capture subtleties; for example, a header-only library needs to have the "INTERFACE" attribute in CMake.